Optimal Spectral Recovery of a Planted Vector in a Subspace: Introduction

 It is without loss of generality to assume that the vector $v$ has unit norm in Model~\ref{mod:orth}, because the norm of $v$ is unidentifiable when an arbitrary basis is given.

-Our main results in Section~\ref{sec:estimate} require fairly minimal assumptions on the struture of $v$.
-However, in order to discuss precise conditions for finding a planted (sparse) vector and compare to previous work, we will focus especially on the case where $v$ has Bernoulli--Rademacher entries, defined as follows.
+Our main results in Section~\ref{sec:estimate} require fairly minimal assumptions on the structure of $v$.
+However, in order to discuss precise conditions for finding a planted (sparse) vector and compare to previous work, we will focus especially on the cases where $v$ has Bernoulli--Gaussian or Bernoulli--Rademacher entries, defined as follows.